CibranLopez/Example/README.md

  - ...
  - Claudio Cazorla Silva

-## Contact, questions, and contributing
+## Contact, questions and contributing

 If you have questions, please don't hesitate to reach out at cibran[dot]lopez[at]upc[dot]edu.